KellyRyanGlobal/logger-app/README.md

         1. **Terminal**:`docker exec -it jenkins-docker  cat /var/jenkins_home/secrets/initialAdminPassword`
     10. **Webpage**: Enter the `initialadminPassword` into the browser
     11. Install Suggested plugins

-## Prerequisites Windows

-The following needs to be pre installed on a Windows 10 workstation  before proceeding.
-How to install the services are outside of the scope of this README.

-- Virtualbox (hypervisor)- See Virtualbox Prerequisite
-- - Linux (CentOS prefered) OS VM image

-### Virtualbox Prerequisite
-The following need to be installed on the Linux OS VM that is installed on virtualbox.
-The installation of how to install the OS is outside of the scope of this readme.
-- doxygen - for building logger
-- Install g++ and gcc
-- Install Make
-- Create a docker login at https://hub.docker.com
-- **sshkeygen**- for ssh connection
-- **docker**- for building containers

 ## Build logger in localhost